IDMNYU/SeniorProject-F2020-Fitzgerald/schedule.md

 #### [Week 14, Mon Dec 7](#)
 * LAST Class Fall 2020
+* students will have 5 min to show their work and offer future perspectives on what they have achieved.
 * **Assignments**
   * Document your process and project [on your website](website.md).

 #### [Week 15, Mon Dec 14](#)
 * End of semster show
+* Each student will be responsible for a 1m30sec-2min long video explaining their work.
+This is due December 13 by noon with a link to their final work.
+* Final project are fully due by noon on December 14